Browning and Dieback on Conifers

 Seasonal Needle Loss

-The term "evergreen" used to describe conifer trees isn't exactly accurate.
+The term "evergreen" used to describe conifer trees isn't exactly accurate as conifers do not keep all their needles indefinitely.
 It's normal for some of the needles on evergreens to turn yellow or brown and fall from the tree in autumn.
-This seasonal needle loss, also called fall needle drop, is a natural occurrence.
-The oldest (innermost) needles are eventually shed from trees such as pine, spruce, and fir.
-The discoloration and loss of needles can be alarming to tree owners that are not aware of this normal process.
-Some fear that a disease is rapidly occurring.
+This seasonal needle loss, also called fall needle drop, is a natural occurrence and is characterized by the oldest (innermost) needles discoloring and falling from the tree.

-Despite being called "evergreens", conifers do not keep all their needles indefinitely.
-Older needled turn yellow or brown, die, and are shed regularly.
+This can be alarming to tree owners who are not aware of this normal process.
 For white pines and arborvitae, all of last year's needles are lost simultaneously in the autumn, causing the trees to appear more brown than usual at this time of year.
 Scots and Austrian pines retain their needles for three years, so their seasonal needle loss is less noticeable.
 Other conifers, such as firs and spruces, retain their needles even longer, so even though they lose their oldest needles, the effect is virtually unnoticeable.

 The degree of needle loss seen can vary from tree to tree and year to year.
 Needle drop is often especially noticeable after stressful summers or falls.

+Some needled conifers, such as larch (Larix), bald cypress (Taxodium), and dawn redwood (Metasequoia), are deciduous and lose all their needles each fall.
 All of the needles turn yellow, russet, or orangish to reddish brown and fall from these trees.
 This is part of its natural annual life cycle.
 Unfortunate events have occurred in the past, where owners or caretakers of such trees removed them after incorrectly concluding that the barren trees were dead!

 Managment